 The average size of landed crabs is available through landings and daily catch reports.
 Consequently, a full time series of this data is available throughout the duration of the fishery.
 This data has remained relatively consistent since 2006/07.
 The decrease in mean weight in 2019/20 is influenced by the reduction in the male size limit in that year.
 The mean weight in 2020/21 was consistent with that in 2019/20.
-A slight decline in mean weight was observed in 2021/22, however this occurred around the same time as a major change in the key operator in the fishery.
-Hence it is unclear whether this small change in mean weight is indicative of a change to the stock or change in fishing operation.
+A slight decline in mean weight was observed in 2021/22, however this occurred around the same time of a major change in the key operator in the fishery and hence it is unclear whether this small change in mean weight is indicative of a change to the stock or change in fishing operation.

 A new length-frequency data collection program commenced in 2018/19, which resulted in the measurement of 986 crabs.
-However, no new data has been collected since that year.
+However, no new data has been collected in subsequent years.
+In 2022/23, collection of some length-frequency data resumed however, due to the small sample size, this has limited utility and is not presented here.

-When compared to previous measurements from the mid and late 2000s, there was a broader size range of crabs in 2018 and 2019, particularly males (Figure 4).
+When compared to previous measurements from the mid and late 2000s, there was a broader size range of crabs in 2018 and 2019, particularly males (Figure 6).
 In combination with similar CPUE levels, this suggests a lower exploitation rate is being applied to the population.
 However, the lower frequency of 160-169mm and 170-179mm animals is either inconsistent with this view or indicative of a period of comparatively low recruitment.